merjos369/KOB-address-verification/README.md

 - Can revoke documents at any time or an attack can destroy all data.
 2. Ease to forge:
 - A digitally signed certificate is downloaded and obtained as a printout, which is very easy to forge.
-3. Issue and verification solely depend on the experience and expertise of issuer (Ration card, address proof and identity proof are the documents to be cross checked) and the process is time consuming (Average time required is 2-3 days).
+3. Issue and verification solely depend on the experience and expertise of issuer.
+- (Ration card, address proof and identity proof are the documents to be cross checked) and the process is time consuming (Average time required is 2-3 days).
 4. Inaccessibility issues.

 ## Status of the project: